-JHOs was to what I would call direct medical or surgical Would you accept that as a correct characterisation A. Yes, I think that's correct.
-I think what Dr Devlin is 12 arranging investigations, progressing a management plan.
-13 THE CHAIRMAN: And that's what he would not be doing because 14 15 A. That's correct, that would at a higher level.
-16 MS ANYADIKE-DANES: If we can just look at the report of 17 18 19 which is really that the JHOs are the first in line and, 20 leaving aside the ward round, which perhaps directs the 21 JHOs who are first in line and it's for them to contact 25
+Would you accept that as a correct characterisation of what JHOs were doing?

+- A. Yes, I think that's correct.
+I think what Dr Devlin is - meaning, if I can interpret what he is saying, is - directing medical or surgical care would really b - 13 THE CHAIRMAN: And that's what he would not be doing because - 15 A. That's correct, that would at a higher level. - 16 MS ANYADIKE-DANES: If we can just look at the report of - which is really that the JHOs are the first in line and, - leaving aside the ward round, which perhaps directs the - care for that day, but in terms of contact, it's the - JHOs who are first in line and it's for them to contact - their more senior colleagues if they consider it

-"The appropriateness in 2001 --2 THE CHAIRMAN: Where are you?
-MS ANYADIKE-DANES: At (1): "The appropriateness in 2001 of giving the responsibility to junior house officers to attend with a post-surgical patient who was unwell and who was vomiting more than 12 hours after surgery."
-That is a question that the trust had put to the witness and you see by "A", that is his response to that 10 question.
-So how appropriate was it to do that: "It was appropriate for the JHOs to attend Ravchel.
-11 12 but JHOs from a general surgical team would require 13 close supervision when attending post-operative surgical patients and would require supervision and direction for 16 So if one leaves out the emergency care element of it, Mr Orr's position or view is that if those JHOs are 17 attending post-operative surgical patients -- in this 18 19 case Raychel, which they did do -- then they would 20 require close supervision; would you accept that?
+1 "The appropriateness in 2001 2 THE CHAIRMAN: Where are you?
+3 MS ANYADIKE-DANES: At (1): 4 "The appropriateness in 2001 of giving the 5 responsibility to junior house officers to attend with 6 a post-surgical patient who was unwell and who was 7 vomiting more than 12 hours after surgery."
+8 That is a question that the trust had put to the 9 witness and you see by $\ensuremath{"}\ensuremath{A}\ensuremath{"}$, that is his response to that 10 question.
+So how appropriate was it to do that: 11 "It was appropriate for the JHOs to attend Raychel, 12 but JHOs from a general surgical team would require 13 close supervision when attending post-operative surgical 14 patients and would require supervision and direction for 15 emergency care."
+16 So if one leaves out the emergency care element of 17 it, Mr Orr's position or view is that if those JHOs are 18 attending post-operative surgical patients in this 19 case Raychel, which they did do then they would 20 require close supervision; would you accept that?
 21 A. I think what Mr Orr is trying to say here is that it was 22 appropriate for the JHOs to attend.
-What he means by "close supervision" is unclear to me.
-He cannot 23 24 possibly mean that an SHO would be beside a JHO every time they go to a surgical patient because that would not be possible.
+What he means by 23 "close supervision" is unclear to me.
+He cannot 24 possibly mean that an SHO would be beside a JHO every not be possible.